hazelgrove/phi/6-user-defined-operators/6-user-defined-operators.md

 ```
 | BinOp(_, UserOp(op), skel1, skel2) =>
 ```
-We will also need to synthesize the type of the lhs and rhs by resolving the `op` variable.
+We should resolve the type of the operator, and the lhs/rhs operands should analyze against the input types of the operator's type.

 ## Internal Language Syntax
 `DHExp.re` - add a new operator type `BinUserOp`, so we can have varying types on the left/right side of the operator.